 The BBC’s Woketard clichés got scattered all over it like a cow pie hitting a fan.
-Then there was the problem of Moffat’s setups without any real payoffs.
-They made a huge running mystery of why did Dracula fear the cross?
+Then there is the problem of Moffat’s setups without any real payoffs.
+They made a huge running mystery of ‘Why did Dracula fear the cross?’
 Just having it be a pointless phobia because God isn’t real was an incredibly weak sauce payoff.
-Clever dialog, shock twists, and camera tricks try to mask a lightweight plot.
+Clever dialog, shock twists, and camera tricks were trying to mask a lightweight plot.
 And finally, there was the BBC’s cast-iron requirement that all of its productions be, not just atheist but anti-Christian.
-It absolutely was.
+It this show absolutely was.

 When all is said and done, it feels like last season’s Sherlock.
 Setups and contrivances that signified nothing.
-You can tell this was mostly a Mark Gattis script and he brought in Moffat to do punch-up, to turn this into a Moffat and Gattis production.
+You can tell this was mostly a Mark Gattis script and he brought in Moffat to do a punch-up, in order to turn this into a Moffat and Gattis production.

 The Dark Herald Does Not Recommend.

 FOOTNOTE: (9/18/23) Crap in a hat!
 This POS actually got a sequel.
 It’s due out in January of 25.